-Being the project manager on one of those types of project starts with defining the goal.
-You have to identify the right people for the project team to deliver that goal, based on the expertise they bring.
-You then ask the team to map out all the tasks needed to reach the goal.
-And, then you manage this task list, and make sure people do what they need to.
+Being a marketing project manager starts with defining the goal.
+Then, you find the right people for the project team to deliver that goal, based on their expertise.
+You ask them to list all the tasks to be done to reach the goal.
+And then you manage this list and make sure people do what they need to.

-But, what we’ve just summed up in a mere paragraph, in real life takes weeks, months, sometimes even years at a time.
+But, what we’ve just summed up in a paragraph, takes weeks, months, even years in real life.
 A big advertising campaign or new product launch can easily run to 70-80 different tasks, and need a team of 10+ functional experts.
-All of whom will have different opinions to your marketing thinking.
+All of whom will have different opinions of your marketing thinking.

 Planning as a skill doesn’t just mean project plans.
 It’s much more than that.

 Planning is the ability to think ahead in time.
 To think about different scenarios which could happen.
-To work how each action connects, how it impacts on the overall direction.
+To work out how each action connects and how it impacts the overall direction.